 After years of #ResolutionFails, I now know it's stupid to expect myself to morph into someone new just because my calendar ticked up a year.

-If my 2015 was filled with Little Debbie Chocolate Chip Snack Cakes (which might as well be called "Crack Cakes") while binge watching "Narcos", it's unrealistic to expect my plan to go Paleo and train for a full marathon to last for more than a few weeks.
+If my last year was filled with Little Debbie Chocolate Chip Snack Cakes (which might as well be called "Crack Cakes") while binge-watching "Narcos", it's unrealistic to expect my plan to go Paleo and train for a full marathon to last for more than a few weeks.

 Also?
 I don't really have many bad habits that I don't want to keep.
 That is not to say that I don't have bad habits, just that I really like most of them.
 The great gift of aging is getting to decide that some vices are worth hanging on to.

 I'm a night person, and I would really like to be a morning person.
-So 2016 is the year I'm getting back in the resolution game.
+So this is the year I'm getting back in the resolution game.
 Kinda.
-2016 is the year when "early" becomes my routine.
+This is the year when "early" becomes my routine.

 Those dark and quiet hours before my children were awake gave me time to work through an impressive chunk of my daily to-do list while my house was still and quiet.
 I loved the peace of the early morning and truly enjoyed watching the sunrise, especially knowing I was already ahead of the day.

 Also, instead of spending hours watching Netflix and trying to unwind late into the night, I was falling asleep on the couch at 10 p.m., and that's a good thing.
 My husband has to get up early most days and I found myself actually seeing him, even having breakfast with him -- just him, no kids -- before he had to leave.
 For a couple that never seems to get enough time together, that was almost as good as a date night.